SAH-COZY/SAH-COZY/README.md

 ## 🚀 About Me

 🎓 I am SAHCOZY, a **LUA FiveM Developer**.
-I currently work for RubiCode who purpose scripts, maps and lot of other content for FiveM servers and developpers.
+I'm currently work on personal project named [Tryade Roleplay](https://discord.gg/xMR3wF338x).

 👨‍💻 I contribute to some Open Source Projects when I can.